apache/flink/docs/setup/config.md

 - `taskmanager.memory.preallocate`: Can be either of `true` or `false`.
 Specifies whether task managers should allocate all managed memory when starting up.
 (DEFAULT: false)

-- `taskmanager.runtime.large-record-handler`: Whether to use the LargeRecordHandler when spilling.
-This feature is experimental.
-(DEFAULT: false)

 ### Memory and Performance Debugging

 These options are useful for debugging a Flink application for memory and garbage collection related issues, such as performance and out-of-memory process kills or exceptions.